MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-set-up-delivery-reminders.md

 ---
     title: How to Set Up Delivery Reminders
     description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can use purchase delivery reminders to remind vendors about overdue deliveries.
-To create delivery reminders for vendors, you must set up base data for delivery reminder creation and number series for the delivery reminders in the **Purchases & Payables Setup** window.

     documentationcenter: ''
     author: SorenGP